andreaseger/svm_helper/goals_and_requirements.md

 what additional requirements would that involve?

 - [k-means clustering in ruby](http://colinfdrake.com/2011/05/28/clustering-in-ruby.html)
+- document frequency can more or less directly be used to make a dictionary

 ## other stuff to have a closer look at